-10102110......3 credits Introduces a broad scope of employment laws and provides the opportunity to apply these laws to the employment arena.
-Includes laws relating to anti-discrimination, including the Civil Rights Act.
-ADEA, and ADA; wage and hour regulation, including FLSA; employer-provided pensions, including ERISA: health insurance, including COBRA and ACA; and unemployment and worker's compensation insurance.
-Recommended Accuplacer scores - Reading 55 or completion of Intro to Reading & Study Skills 10838105 with a "C" or better, Sentence Skills 60 or completion of Intro to College Writing 10831103 with a "C" or better, Arithmetic 34 or completion of Pre-Algebra 10834109 with a "C" or better
+10102110.....3 credits Introduces a broad scope of employment laws and provides the opportunity to apply these laws to the employment arena.
+Includes laws relating to anti-discrimination, including the Civil Rights Act, ADEA, and ADA; wage and hour regulation, including FLSA; employer-provided pensions, including ERISA; health insurance, including COBRA and ACA; and unemployment and worker's compensation insurance.

-Designed for learners to develop knowledge and skills in all aspects of the writing process.
+108011363 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing, and revising are applied through a variety of activities.
 Students analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals develop critical reading skills through analysis of various written documents.

-Prerequisite: Accuplacer Sentence Skills score of 85 or equivalent, or Intro to College Writing 10831103 with a grade of "C" or better.
+Prerequisite: High School GPA of 3.0 or Accuplacer Writing of 262 or ACT of 20 or Intro to College Writing 10-831-103 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
 Proficiency in word processing skills recommended.